jamesjmtaylor/jamesjmtaylor.github.io/_posts/2019-10-05-aar-pt-15-architecture-software-engineering.md

 ---
 title: AAR pt 15 (Architecture/Software Engineering)
 date: '2019-10-05T09:41:08-07:00'
+tags: software-engineering
 ---
 ![Blueprint](/assets/blueprint.jpg)

 If you haven’t had a chance to read the first entry in the series for context, <a href="/post/after-action-review-aar/">you can do so here</a>

 Given that my last post was about my architecture certification, I figured this would be a good time to do another post on some architecture concepts.
 This is the second architecture lessons learned post that I've done; <a href="/post/aar-pt-8-architecture-software-engineering/">you can find the first one here</a>.

 * The idea of debouncing is that you artificially limit multiple, similar requests by a client, only sending a new request every X seconds.
 Libraries like RxSwift and RxJava have debouncer functions built in.
 * Most MVC server frameworks handle exceptions by return a 500 error code and a stack trace, recovering gracefully.